alshitov/winforms-access-behold/README.md

 The main problem I faced while working on the app is that Microsoft OleDb Provider does not allow you to fetch information of stored procedures as it is supposed to be.
 Because of that I was forced to parse them with regular expressions, which time to time causes unexpected bugs.

 ## Below you can find several shots of app in action.
+This is how the program looks like in Windows Server 2008.
 **Query Constructor Page**
 ![screen](https://raw.githubusercontent.com/ympo2oo2/winforms-access-behold/master/img/1.png)